The 5 Essential Steps of UAS Site Assessments

 In summary, site assessments are a large portion of overall flight safety and are key components of overall pilot merit.
 The best hazard avoidance is anticipatory, so the value of planning ahead and doing a thorough site assessment can’t be overstated.

-DARTdrones, the nation’s leading drone training company and new Global Aerospace SM4 partner, offers courses in 40+ cities across the U.S. DARTdrones offers basic flight training classes, Part 107 Airman Knowledge test prep courses, advanced industry specific training, and UAS program implementation consulting services.
+DARTdrones, the nation’s leading drone training company and Global Aerospace SM4 partner, offers courses in 40+ cities across the U.S. DARTdrones offers basic flight training classes, Part 107 Airman Knowledge test prep courses, advanced industry specific training, and UAS program implementation consulting services.
 DARTdrones has been helping individuals and organizations develop safe and efficient sUAS programs and continues to keep new and developing safety considerations at the forefront of their curriculum development.
 For more information, visit us or call the team at 800-264-3907.

 http://www.dartdrones.com